Fifth Era Acquisition Corp I Class A Ordinary Shares

 Is FERA outperforming the market?

-FERA has a Relative Strength (RS) Rating of 50 out of 99.
-FERA is performing about average compared to the market.
+FERA has a Relative Strength (RS) Rating of 48 out of 99.
+FERA is currently lagging the broader market.

 Where is FERA in its 52-week range?